 Traditional Maya Crossing – May

 The passage of the Maya to Cozumel in canoes is an ancient ritual that still takes place according to traditional rules.
 Twelve years ago, this event took place for the first time and has been receiving a lot of support ever since.
-Already at 5:30 in the morning, the participants get up, dress up and paint themselves, some wear feathers like the ancient Maya did.
+By 5:30 in the morning, the participants get up, dress up and paint themselves.
+Some wear feathers like the ancient Maya did.

 In Xcaret on the mainland, the rowers meet and begin their journey.
 Only canoes and paddles are allowed.
 They travel to the Chancanaab Natural Park on Cozumel, from where it then goes back to the mainland.
 The Yukatan Channel between the mainland and Cozumel is only 10 miles long, but there are some very strong currents.
 Therefore, the participants train long before the actual event for the exhausting round trip.